isaccanedo/fineract/README.md

 Se você alterar as configurações do projeto (dependências, etc.) no Gradle, refaça a etapa 1 e atualize o projeto no Eclipse.

-You can also use Eclipse Junit support to run tests in Eclipse (Run As->Junit Test)
+Você também pode usar o suporte do Eclipse Junit para executar testes no Eclipse (Run As->Junit Test)

 Finally, modifying source code in Eclipse automatically triggers hot code replace to a running instance, allowing you to immediately test your changes